PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Introduction

-The major contributions of this work are: $(i)$ our adaptive relabeling based approach generates efficient higher level subgoal supervision according to the current goal achieving capability of the lower primitive (Figure~\ref{fig:env_collage}), $(ii)$ we propose a generalized plug-and-play framework for joint optimization using RL and IL (Section~\ref{joint_optimization} and~\ref{suboptimality}), $(iii)$ we derive sub-optimality bounds to theoretically justify the benefits of periodic re-population using adaptive relabeling, thus devising a practical HRL algorithm (Section~\ref{suboptimality}), $(iv)$ we perform extensive experimentation on complex robotic tasks: maze navigation, pick and place, bin, hollow, rope manipulation and franka kitchen to empirically demonstrate improved performance and sample efficiency over prior hierarchical and non-hierarchical baselines on all tasks (Section~\ref{sec:experiment}, Table~\ref{tbl:success_rate_performance}, and Figure~\ref{fig:success_rate_comparison}), $(v)$ we perform extensive ablative analysis to justify our various design choices (Section~\ref{sec:experiment}), and finally, $(vi)$ we perform real world experiments on robotic pick and place, bin and rope manipulation tasks and show that PEAR shows impressive generalization in complex real world scenarios (Section~\ref{sec:experiment} and Figure~\ref{fig:dobot_real}).
-In summary, we propose a theoretically justified and practical HRL algorithm for efficiently solving complex long horizon tasks.
+The major contributions of this work are: $(i)$ our adaptive relabeling based approach generates efficient higher level subgoal supervision according to the current goal achieving capability of the lower primitive (Figure~\ref{fig:env_collage}), $(ii)$ we derive sub-optimality bounds to theoretically justify the benefits of periodic re-population using adaptive relabeling (Section~\ref{suboptimality}), $(iii)$ we perform extensive experimentation on sparse robotic tasks: maze navigation, pick and place, bin, hollow, rope manipulation and franka kitchen to empirically demonstrate superior performance and sample efficiency of \texttt{PEAR} over prior baselines (Section~\ref{sec:experiment} Figure~\ref{fig:success_rate_comparison}), and finally, $(iv)$ we show that \texttt{PEAR} demonstrates impressive performance in real world tasks: pick and place, bin and rope manipulation (Figure~\ref{fig:dobot_real}).